Uuno Klami

-Uuno (Kalervo) Klami (20 September 1900 – 29 May 1961) was a Finnish composer of the modern period.
+Uuno (Kalervo) Klami (20 September 1900 – 29 May 1961) was a Finnish composer.
 He is widely recognized as one of the most significant Finnish composers to emerge from the generation that followed Jean Sibelius.

 Klami was born and died in Virolahti.
-Many of his works are related to the Kalevala.
+Many of his works are related to the epic Kalevala.
 He was influenced by French and Spanish music, and especially by Maurice Ravel, for whom he had a particular esteem.

-The core of Klami's oeuvre consists of an assortment of works related to the Finnish national epic, the Kalevala, among the most notable being: the five-movement Kalevala sarja (Kalevala Suite; 1933, r.
-1943), inspired by Stravinsky's The Rite of Spring; the symphonic poem, Lemminkäisen seikkailut saaressa (Lemminkäinen’s Island Adventures; 1934); and, the unfinished ballet, Pyörteitä (Whirls), which survives as two suites.
+The core of Klami's oeuvre consists of an assortment of works related to the Finnish national epic, the Kalevala, among the most notable being: the five-movement Kalevala sarja (Kalevala Suite; 1933, revised 1943), inspired by Stravinsky's The Rite of Spring; the symphonic poem, Lemminkäisen seikkailut saaressa (Lemminkäinen's Island Adventures; 1934); and, the unfinished ballet, Pyörteitä (Whirls), which survives as two suites.
 As central to Klami's legacy is the six-movement orchestral suite, Merikuvia (Sea Pictures; 1932); the Karelian Rhapsody (1927); and, Psalmus (1936), an oratorio for soloists, mixed, chorus and orchestra.
-He also wrote two numbered symphonies, in 1938 and 1945, respectively, as well as two piano concerti (1925, 1950), a Violin Concerto (1943), and the Cheremissian Fantasy for cello and orchestra (1931).
+He also wrote two numbered symphonies, in 1938 and 1945, respectively, as well as two piano concerti (1925, 1950), a violin concerto (1943), and the Cheremissian Fantasy for cello and orchestra (1931).

 He participated in six armed conflicts, including two wars in Karelia, the Finnish Civil War, the Estonian War of Independence, the Winter War of 1939–40 and the Continuation War of 1941–44.

 Biography

+Klami's parents were Anton Klami, who died of pulmonary tuberculosis when Uuno was four years old, and Amalia Korpela.
+Klami taught himself to play the violin and organ harmonium at home.
+He was admitted to the Helsingfors musikinstitut ("Helsinki Music Institute") in the autumn of 1915 at the age of 14, just before his 15th birthday, and his mother moved with him to Helsinki.
+His mother died of pulmonary tuberculosis in 1916.
+He married Toini Eeva Nykänen in 1932.